 In some cases, you need to regularly create a full backup.
 For example, your corporate backup policy may require that you create a full backup on weekend and run incremental backup on work days.
 To let you conform to these requirements, Veeam Agent for Linux lets you create active full backups.

 When Veeam Agent for Linux performs active full backup, it produces a full backup file and adds this file to the backup chain.

 The active full backup resets the backup chain.
 All incremental backup files use the latest active full backup file as a new starting point.
 A previously used full backup file and its subsequent incremental backup files remain on the disk.
 After the last incremental backup file created prior to the active full backup becomes outdated, Veeam Agent for Linux automatically deletes the previous backup chain.
 To learn more, see Retention Policy for Active Full Backups.

-You can create active full backups manually using the Veeam Agent for Linux command line interface.
-To learn more, see Creating Active Full Backups.
+- To learn how to configure active full backup schedule and create active full backups with the Veeam Agent for Linux command line interface, see Configuring Active Full Backup Schedule and Creating Active Full Backups.